-While on the campaign trail, among the promises made was the implementation of an Action Programme for the first 100 days.
-We said that we would "immediately implement a phased reduction of VAT".
-However, on our assumption to office, we found a tax system that is characterised by high tax rates, resulting in innumerable requests for tax exemptions and concessions which totalled \$55 billion in 2014, an unacceptable level of tax evasion that is clearly unlawful, discriminatory and stifles competition.
-There are widespread discretionary elements which have been used to favour and reward friends, rather than encourage development, There is low and/or no compliance.
-In short, the system is broken and we must fix it in a comprehensive manner, one that results in a transparent and predictable tax system that rewards effort, promotes investment, improves our national competitiveness, and removes distortions between and across sectors.
+4.136 Mr. Speaker, while on the campaign trail, among the promises made was the implementation of an Action Programme for the First 100 days.
+We said that we would "immediately implement a phased reduction of VAT ..."
+However, on our assumption to Office, we found a tax system that is characterized by high tax rates, resulting in innumerable requests for tax exemptions and concessions, which totalled \$55 billion, in 2014; an unacceptable level of tax evasion that is clearly unlawful, discriminatory and stifles competition; widespread discretionary elements, which have been used to favour and reward friends, rather than encourage development; and low and/or no compliance.
+In short, Mr. Speaker, the system is broken and we must fix it in a comprehensive manner - one that results in a transparent and predictable tax system that rewards effort, promotes investment, improves our national competitiveness, and removes distortions between and across sectors.
 It is for these reasons that we have delayed the phased reduction in the VAT, as we put in place a Tax Reform Committee to undertake a detailed assessment of the tax system.
 Since major work has been completed in this area recently, we expect the Committee to complete its work by the end of the year.

-The GRA contributes the bulk of revenues intended for the Consolidated Fund.
-As a result of declining external inflows to Guyana, due in part to debt relief given under the HIPC Initiative and the Multilateral Debt Relief Initiative (MDRI), the GRA has assumed added importance over the last decade in generating resources to meet Government expenditure programmes.
+4.137 Mr. Speaker, the Guyana Revenue Authority (GRA) contributes the bulk of revenues intended for the Consolidated Fund.
+As a result of declining external inflows to Guyana, due in part to debt relief given under the Highly Indebted Poor Countries (HIPC) Initiative and the Multilateral Debt Relief Initiative (MDRI), the GRA has assumed added importance over the last decade in generating resources to meet Government expenditure programmes.
 This role will expand, in the medium term, as the Government accelerates its programmes and projects to enable Guyanese to experience the good life.
-A diagnosis of the problems and challenges facing the entity shows heavy top management of the Authority coupled with low staff morale and a lack of succession planning, both vertically and horizontally.
-Further, the Authority lacked transparency and accountability, as it was politically compromised under the previous Administration.
-Policies and procedures were poorly enforced and there was limited intelligence gathering.
+A diagnosis of the problems and challenges facing the entity shows: heavy top management of the authority, coupled with low staff morale and a lack of succession planning, both vertically and horizontally.
+Further, the authority lacked transparency and accountability, as it was politically compromised under the previous administration.
+Policies and procedures were poorly enforced, and there was limited intelligence gathering.
 Further, the cost of conducting transactions was high, which often led to involuntary compliance.

-It is, therefore, imperative that GRA's organisational and managerial capacity is strengthened and enhanced in a sustainable manner.
-In this regard, we will constantly review the current operational standards and bring them in line with international best practices, train a core staff to manage the Authority, and build a new ethos that emphasises service delivery and efficient revenue collection.
+4.138 It is, therefore, imperative that GRA's organizational and managerial capacity is strengthened and enhanced in a sustainable manner.
+In this regard, we will constantly review the current operational standards and bring them in line with international best practices, train a core staff to manage the Authority, and build a new ethos that emphasizes service delivery and efficient revenue collection.
 The expectation is that when the tax reforms are fully implemented, this capacity strengthening will compensate for the decline in foreign inflows.